Ever wondered why it costs less to ship a product from China than to send one back?

 Worse, it doesn't source most of its imports from a single nation.

-This, combined with the UPU's policies, makes shipping to China costlier than the other way around.
+This, combined with the UPU's policies, makes shipping to China more expensive than shipping from China.

 In some cases, the cost of returning a product to China can exceed the cost of the product!